 Land on the moon at the site you

-have selected for the moon base.
+selected for the moon base.

 Switch to top-down view and

-Build a road slab in the same tile that you landed the rocket.
+Build a road beneath the rocket.
 The

 be used to do the work without exiting the rocket.